Bullmastiff

-The Bullmastiff is a British breed of dog of mastiff type and large size, with a solid build and a short muzzle.
+The Bullmastiff is an English breed of dog of mastiff type and large size, with a solid build and a short muzzle.
 It was developed as a guard dog in the nineteenth century by cross-breeding the English Mastiff with the now-extinct Old English Bulldog.
 It was recognised as a breed by The Kennel Club in 1924.

 History

 The origins of the Bullmastiff are unclear.
-In the eighteenth century, in some regions of England, the Old English Mastiff and English Bulldog were commonly inter-bred to produce dogs suitable for work guarding people and their property.
-By the beginning of the twentieth century this cross-breed was in widespread use as an aid to gamekeepers in the control of poaching.
-They were bred by gamekeepers for strength, size and speed using a cross of the tough, heavy and aggressive Bulldog of the nineteenth century with the large, strong, less aggressive Mastiff.
+In the 18th century, in some regions of England, the English Mastiff and Old English Bulldog were commonly inter-bred to produce dogs suitable for guarding people and their property.
+By the beginning of the 20th century, this cross-breed was in widespread use as an aid to gamekeepers in the control of poaching.
+They were bred for strength, size and speed using a cross of the tough, heavy and aggressive 19th century bulldog with the large, strong, less aggressive mastiff.
 As a result, the Bullmastiff is known as the Gamekeeper's Night Dog.

 The Bullmastiff was recognised as a breed by The Kennel Club in 1924.
 Dogs had to have a minimum of four generations of descent from Bullmastiff stock without input from either Bulldog or Mastiff; cross-bred animals could not be registered.
-The American Kennel Club recognised it in 1934.
-It was definitively accepted by the Fédération Cynologique Internationale in 1955.
+The American Kennel Club recognised it in 1934.It was definitively accepted by the Fédération Cynologique Internationale in 1955.

-In 1928, the diamond mining company De Beers imported Bullmastiffs to South Africa to guard the mines.
+In 1928, the De Beers diamond mining company imported Bullmastiffs to South Africa to guard the mines.

 Appearance

 The Bullmastiff is a large dog.
 Bitches stand some 61–66 cm at the withers, and usually weigh 41–50 kg; on average, dogs stand about 3 cm taller and weigh 9 kg more.

-The coat may be fawn, red or brindle, in any shade; some limited white marking on the chest is allowed.
+The coat may be fawn, red, or brindle, in any shade; some limited white marking on the chest is allowed.
 The muzzle is black, becoming paler towards the eyes.

-It is a brachycephalic dog, flat-faced and short-muzzled, but this does not affect its breathing.
+The Bullmastiff is brachycephalic, flat-faced and short-muzzled, but this does not affect its breathing.

 Health

-A UK survey based on the lifespan of 96 Bullmastiffs found a median age of 7.5 years.
+A 2024 UK study found a life expectancy of 10.2 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Health concerns within the breed include hip and elbow dysplasia, progressive retinal atrophy, bloat, and cancer, with a relatively high incidence of lymphoma and mast cell tumours.
 Bullmastiffs are prone to certain hereditary diseases, including: